Updated 09/03/2025

 For purchased retail receivables use external and internal reference data to estimate LGDs.

 For retail exposures, estimates of LGD shall be based on data over a minimum of five years.
-An institution need not give equal importance to historic data if more recent data is a better predictor of loss rates.
 Subject to the permission of the competent authorities, institutions may use, when they implement the IRB Approach, relevant data covering a period of two years.
-The period to be covered shall increase by one year each year until relevant data cover a period of five years.
+The period to be covered shall be increased by one year each year until relevant data cover at least five years.

 3.